Meter Maid

 Are there times when you can't decide whether to give a ticket because you're going back and forth on whether or not it's actually deserved because of confusing signs or something?

-Asked by M1ke almost 12 years ago
+Asked by M1ke over 12 years ago

 There have been many instances where I feel conflicted about giving out a ticket.
 This usually happens in areas where construction was once taking place.
 Once construction is over, the city rushes to put signs back up and can sometimes put up conflicting or insufficient signage.
 In one particular area there is one sign that reads "no standing" with arrows pointing in both directions at the very top of the street.
 No other signs exist on that street.
 This is not only conflicting for me, but also for motorists who want to park there.
 I personally choose to avoid ticketing on that entire side of the street, but other officers have no problem doing so.
 Technically the officer is justified in doing so, but it's a judgement call on the part of the officer.